 While Haylee no doubt enjoys playing this sport with her peers, she is excited to have the opportunity to play it with her father, who is also a Kodiak player.

-Arjun is an 8-year-old member of the Kodiaks.
+Arjun is a 9-year-old member of the Kodiaks.
 He wears #30 for the team.
 Arjun has an unknown neurologic disorder.
 This has affected his signt, walking, and fine motor skills.

 This doesn't stop Arjun from racing around the rink, though.
 "I play sled hockey because it makes me feel like I can do things that other children my age can do," he says.
 Arjun loves the competitive feel of the sport, and meeting new friends who are also on the team.